Certificate – Code #1671

 Email address: LockeTF@alfredstate.edu

-Web-based instruction is organized under the health information technology program (HIT program).
-This means that if you initially select the C&RS program, you can transfer courses into the HIT program and earn your associate in applied science (AAS) degree.
+Online instruction is organized under the health information technology program (HIT program).
+This means if you initially select the C&RS program, you can transfer courses into the HIT program and earn your associate in applied science (AAS) degree.

-Alfred State's comprehensive coding certificate program offers individuals the opportunity to pursue a business-related career that is an essential part of the health care industry.
+Alfred State's comprehensive coding certificate program offers individuals the opportunity to pursue a business-related career essential to the health care industry.

 PROGRAM STUDENT LEARNING OUTCOMES